-When our planned trip to Walt Disney World Resort got cancelled due to COVID-19 and border closures between Canada and the U.S., we decided to explore some of the attractions in our province of residence, Manitoba.
+When our planned trip to Walt Disney World Resort got cancelled in 2020 due to COVID-19 and border closures between Canada and the U.S., we decided to explore some of the attractions in our province of residence, Manitoba.

-Central to Canada, Manitoba is actually blessed with a lot of scenic spots and parks, and many of them are within a few hours’ drive from Winnipeg.
+Central to Canada, Manitoba is blessed with a lot of scenic spots and parks, and many of them are within a few hours’ drive from Winnipeg.

 Read on to learn about some of the best things you can do in the Whiteshell.

 Whiteshell Provincial Park is just over 2,700 square kilometres and is located in the southwest region of the province.
 This Manitoba provincial park is loaded with water bodies (lakes and rivers), multitudes of trails, and archaeological sites.

 Whiteshell was designated as a natural provincial park in 1961.

 There is always something to do in all four seasons.
 In summer, hiking, fishing, mountain biking, camping, kayaking, and swimming are popular.
 In winter, you will find visitors cross-country skiing, ice fishing, skating, and snowmobiling.

 The park is close to Winnipeg and takes just over 90 minutes to drive.
 If you are looking for exciting things to do close to Winnipeg, Whiteshell should definitely be on your list.

 Since we were visiting with our two kids (4 & 6 years old), we were not planning to do a lot of hiking.
 Although, we ended up hiking about 3.6 km total to see Rainbow Falls and the Bannock Point Petroforms.